innju/Heart-attack-prediction/README.md

 A screenshot of the interface of application built by streamlit also can be found in this folder.

-In order to run the deployment files, you will need to run with two pickle files included Best model is saved as best_model_forest.pkl and the Min MAx Scaler involved also uploaded as mms.pkl
+In order to run the deployment files, you will need to run with two pickle files included Best model is saved as best_model_forest.pkl and the Min Max Scaler involved also uploaded as mms.pkl